PundiAI/pundi-docs/pundi-aifx/deploying-on-evm/with-truffle.md

 ### **Deploying on Pundi AIFX Network**

-To request for Testnet FX click on this [link](https://dhobyghaut-faucet.functionx.io)
+To request for Testnet PUNDIAI click on this [link](https://dhobyghaut-faucet.functionx.io)

 Run this command in root of the project directory: